 At the age of 26, Gretzky had plenty of hockey ahead of him, yet due to rumoured financial difficulties with then Edmonton Oilers owner Peter Pocklington, the team was forced to trade the best player in NHL history.

-In return, the Oilers received two players and three first round draft picks.
-One of which was Jimmy Carson who posted a 100 point season with the Oilers, although he only played two seasons with the team.
+In return, the Oilers received two players and three first-round draft picks.
+One of the picks was Jimmy Carson who posted a 100-point season with the Oilers, although he only played two seasons with the team.
 Martin Gelinas was not a spectacular player, as he only wound up playing with the Oilers for four years.

-As many know, Wayne Gretzky moved onto Los Angeles where he continued doing what he had done his entire career, dominating the NHL.
+As many know, Wayne Gretzky moved onto Los Angeles where he continued doing what he had done his entire career: dominating the NHL.

 In his 539 games with the Kings, Gretzky scored an incredible 918 points.
 Although he was unable to lead the Kings to a Stanley Cup, Gretzky remained by far the best player in the NHL.

-Inducted to the Hockey Hall of Fame in 1999, Gretzky scored 2857 points in 1487 career games and won four Stanley Cups.
+Inducted to the Hockey Hall of Fame in 1999, Gretzky scored 2,857 points in 1,487 career games and won four Stanley Cups.